Booking Terms And Conditions

 9. GOVERNING LAW

-The terms of the contract (as provided in Clause I(a) of this Booking Form) are to be interpreted under and is subject to the laws of the Republic of Ireland.
+The terms of the contract (as provided in Clause I(a) are to be interpreted under and is subject to the laws of the Republic of Ireland.

 11. ALTERATION BY THE CONSUMER